 In addition, employees cannot take this type of compassionate leave if they knew about a situation beforehand.
 For example, if an employer needed to take time off for a hospital appointment, this is not classified as compassionate leave.

 Instead, employees might be entitled to parental leave.
-Otherwise, allowing the time off and paying for it remains the employer’s discretion.
+Otherwise, allowing the time off and paying for it remains at the employer’s discretion.

-Compassionate Leave: Death
+Compassionate Leave for Death

 Acas advises that everyone has the right to time off if someone including their partner, parent, child, or someone else who relied on them died.
 That in mind, employers have no legal responsibility to pay employees for the time taken off to cope with a dependents’ death (other than their child).

 It is advised, though, that it’s important for employers to be sensitive to what each person might need at the time and to consider the person’s physical and emotional wellbeing: both at the time and once they have returned to work.
 While there may not be a hard-and-fast rule, everything is contextual in this case.